Welcome to today's edition of the Rush 24-7 podcast.

 You might be too.

-Nobody knows what's in the there are 11,000 earmarks in this.
+Nobody knows what's in this.

-Nobody, nobody has read the whole thing.
+Nobody has read the whole thing.

-Nobody knows what's in fact the president has assigned somebody over there to go through the whole thing.
+In fact, the president has assigned somebody over there to go through the whole thing.

-He's gonna sign it.
+He's going to sign it.

-But I'll tell you 3,000 of these earmarks are Republicans.
+But I'll tell you, 3,000 of these earmarks are Republicans.

 The other eight or nine are Democrat earmarks thrown in at the last minute.